matloff/fasteR/README.md

 Here we instruct R to find the estimated regression function of weight, using height and age as predictors.
-The '+' doesn't mean addition; it is simply a delimiter between the predictions in our regression specification.
+The '+' doesn't mean addition; it is simply a delimiter between the predictors height and age in our regression specification.

 This says: